 Significant evidence was not considered or available during the investigation, which would have altered the outcome of the investigation;

-Evidence not available during the investigation must be evidence not known to the faculty member during the investigation process.
+Evidence not available during the investigation must be evidence not known to the Complainant or Respondent faculty member during the investigation process.

-The faculty member’s failure to provide evidence that they knew or reasonably should have known shall not be considered new evidence; or
+The Complainant or Respondent faculty member’s failure to provide evidence that they knew or reasonably should have known shall not be considered new evidence; or

 A material failure to follow the procedures set forth in the Sexual Misconduct, Consensual Romantic Relationships, or Harassment policies and this Mediation and Grievance Systems Policy occurred; or

-The disciplinary action taken by the decision-making official is excessive with regard to the inappropriate conduct and should not have risen to the level of a severe sanction as defined herein.
+The disciplinary action taken by the decision-making official is excessive with regard to the inappropriate conduct and should not have risen to the level of a severe sanction as defined herein; or

+The level of severe sanction sought to be imposed is too lenient, and should be increased to an even more severe sanction.

-The hearing will be conducted by a Compliance Tribunal composed of three (3) faculty members (see section above regarding selection of Compliance Tribunal).
+The hearing will be conducted by the Compliance Tribunal.

-The hearing date will be set at least two work weeks from selection of the Compliance Tribunal.
+Efforts will be made to schedule a hearing date within four workweeks from selection of the Compliance Tribunal.
 The parties will be concurrently notified by the Chairperson of the Compliance Tribunal of the hearing date, time, and location in writing via their campus-provided email or other agreed upon means of notification.
+The Chairperson of the Compliance Tribunal will, in consultation with the other members of the Compliance Tribunal, grant or deny any requested rescheduling of a hearing date.

 The appropriate investigative office(s) will prepare a summary of the investigation, with pertinent evidence, and the disciplinary action taken (or proposed to be taken) which will be provided to the Compliance Tribunal Chairperson at least two work weeks prior to the hearing.
 The summary along with any other documents to be provided to the Compliance Tribunal will be available for in-person review by either party at least two work weeks prior to the hearing date.